yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 -   Create a new Azure Virtual Network in a separate Azure region.
 This VNet only needs a single subnet.

--   Create a Site-to-Site connection between the two Virtual Networks
+-   Create a Site-to-Site connection between the two Virtual Networks.

 ### Exit criteria

--   One new Azure Virtual Network with a single subnet
+-   One new Azure Virtual Network with a single subnet.

--   Site-to-site connectivity between the VNets
+-   Site-to-site connectivity between the VNets.

 ## Exercise 10: Validate connectivity from 'on-premises' to Azure